Gielert/NoodleJS/README.md

 # NoodleJS - A NodeJS Mumble client
 NoodleJS is in a very early stage of development.
 So don't expect much of it.
-This is based of Node-Mumble, but with the sort-like implementation of Gumble.
+This client is based on Node-Mumble, but with the sort-like implementation of Gumble.
 I felt that Node-Mumble wasn't satisfying my needs so I decided to create my own client.
 The purpose of this client is most likely for creating bots.

 Feel free to checkout both repositories as they are both great to use!
 * [Node-Mumble](https://github.com/Rantanen/node-mumble)